m7a/bo-ial/README.md

 `gam`      entries about games
 `dcf77`    entries about clocks
 `book`     entries about books or containing the content of a book

+Users can either make use of these tags or define their own priorities in the script in order to declare which of the archivebox results should appear under their on category in IAL.

 Data Format of `script.js`
 ==========================